Inside: Trying to decide between Tahiti, Moorea, and Bora Bora? Here are 3 reasons Moorea is without a doubt the best choice in French Polynesia.

 I easily catch the 3:00pm ferry to Moorea and by 4:00pm I am settling into my magnificent overwater bungalow at the fabulous Hilton Moorea Lagoon Resort & Spa.

 The weather is decidedly overcast but I don’t care.
-I am so happy to be back in Moorea and I’m convinced the sun will come out eventually (it did).
+I am so happy to be back in Moorea and I’m convinced the sun will come out eventually (it does).

 As far as Hilton properties go, it doesn’t get any better than the Hilton Moorea Lagoon Resort & Spa.
 It truly is paradise.